 A growth-driven design process starts in much the same way, with strategy and planning sessions, but the focus is on launching a small core of the eventual new site and then gathering data from this “launchpad” site to inform how the rest of the site gets built.

-Over the next few months, more and more elements of the site go live as the agency tests and adjusts the site to improve conversion points, optimize copy and design, and deliver a better user experience.
+Over the next few months, more and more elements of the site go live as the agency tests and adjusts the site to improve conversion points, optimize copy and design, deliver a better user experience, and see how search engines and the target audience respond.

 This takes a bit longer and costs slightly more, but the result is data-driven and, thus, more effective.

-Whichever method you choose, there will still be a good deal of prep work you can do to make the process go as smoothly as possible.
+Whichever method you choose — traditional or GDD — there will still be a good deal of prep work you can do to make the process go as smoothly as possible.

 When you’re ready to get started, talk to your agency about who will be involved on their end, who should be involved on your end, and the amount of time that you need to set aside.